Johncci/battleship-wars/README.md

 ![Gameplay structure and validatation messages](images/valid-entry.png)

-* The below image is of and 'X appearing on the board as a ship has been correctly guessed and it registers as a hit.
+* The below image is of an 'X' appearing on the board as a ship has been correctly guessed and it registers as a hit.

 ![Gameplay structure and validatation messages](images/ship-hit.png)

 * The below image is an end of game message.
-In this case all ships have not been sunk and the users score is displayed.
+In this case all ships have not been hit and the users score is displayed.
 An instruction on how to play again also appears.

 ![Gameplay structure and validatation messages](images/ships-hit-end.png)

-* The below image is the display when all 10 ships are hit.
+* The below image is the display when all 10 ships have been hit.

 ![Gameplay structure and validatation messages](images/win-game.png)

-  ## <u>**Testing**</u> ##

-  The project was tested throughout the build in the terminal and also by the following methods.

-   * The code was tested in the PEP8 linter and displayed no issues.
-   * The game was testeed by entering incorrect coordinates, by entering input that was not a number and also by entering a guess in the same space for a second time.
-   *

 * **Bugs**

 I encountered the following bugs during the build of this project.

- *
+ * The guess and hidden board were declaring as local variables which was creating two problems in the terminal.
+I addresssed this by declaring both as global variables.

+ ## **Technologies used**

+ The following languages and technologies were used and implemented in the build of this project.

+  * Python was the language used for the build of this project including the the 'random' imported library in whcih 'randint' was used.

+  * VS Studio Code was used to write the python code and to commit and push to GitHub.

+  * Git - For version control.

+  * Github - To save and store the files for the website construction.

+  * Am I Responsive? - To give a visual representation of the game in the provided mock terminal.

 ## <u>**Deployment**</u> ##